olivercliff/pynats/README.md

 | `igci` | Information-geometric conditional independence |
 | `reci` | Neural correlation coefficient |

-### Discrete-time measures
+### Discrete-time statistics

-Measures that assume the temporal precendence in discrete-time time series are important in distinguishing independence or integration.
+statistics that assume the temporal precendence in discrete-time time series are important in distinguishing independence or integration.

 | Function | Description |
 | -------- | ----------- |